HavardNJ/boardcad-le/user_guide.md

 points are used.

 ### Setting language
-It is possible to change the language of the menus in BoardCAD.
-This is done under the menu Misc, Language.
+The language of the menus in
+BoardCAD can be changed under the menu Misc, Language.
 Currently six languages are supported: English, French, Portuguese, Spanish, Norwegian, and Dutch.
 You will need to restart BoardCAD for the changes to appear.